Residents flee as Gulf Coast sees possible tandem hurricanes

 “They are all packing up and leaving,” she said, speaking of the many people who own homes on the island and come out for vacations and weekend trips.

-Fanity lives full-time on the island and wasn’t planning to leave, at least for Marco, but she was anxious about the possible one-two punch of Marco followed quickly by Laura.
+Fantiny lives full-time on the island and wasn’t planning to leave, at least for Marco, but she was anxious about the possible one-two punch of Marco followed quickly by Laura.
 Her husband works with the town’s fire and police departments, so she said they are always among the last ones to leave.

 “My house was built in 1938 so I think we’re good,” she said hopefully.